 OK I can’t avoid the technology stereotype, I love pizza and its great fun to get in a room and throw down some technical wizardry, knowledge sharing, and innovation while grabbing a slice.
 You can of course substitute pizza for whatever suits the occasion and team.

-2. Use improvement “blitzes”
+2. Use improvement “blitzes” when modernizing IT

 We’re often too busy dealing with today to help ourselves tomorrow.
 We need to set aside time and resource to both understand what can be improved and to deliver any agreed improvements.